 Invest in proper landscaping, because this reduces habitat for ticks to hide and breed.
 Long grass or brush piles may harbor these dangerous bugs.
-Damp, shady lawns are also great for ticks who need water and sun protection to survive.
+Damp, shady lawns are also great for ticks who need moisture and sun protection to survive.

 Pest control management is also a critical step in reducing the number of ticks in the backyard.
 Mice, rats and other mammals may carry unwanted bugs onto your property.
-For that reason, taking positive steps that prevent small birds or mammals from getting too comfortable in your yard can also bring about a reduction in the number of ticks.
+For that reason, taking positive steps that prevent small mammals from getting too comfortable in your yard can also bring about a reduction in the number of ticks.

 Because of the high amount of traffic and the versatility of the facilities, pests are naturally attracted to long-term care institutions.
 Many nursing homes, rehabilitation centers and other care facilities include on-site kitchens and cafeterias as well as private rooms and common spaces.
 All of these places are susceptible to attracting pests because of the presence of food, water and viable habitats.